French and Italian

 ITALIAN 134-3 Intensive Italian (1 Unit) Intensive double course covers two years of Italian language, the equivalent of Italian 101 and Italian 102, in a single academic year.
 Students enroll concurrently in ITALIAN 133-3 and ITALIAN 134-3 and receive 2 credits per quarter.
 Four two-hour class meetings per week.
 Prerequisite: Grade of at least C- in ITALIAN 133-2 and ITALIAN 134-2 or Department placement.

-ITALIAN 201-0 Italian Through Media (1 Unit) Issues from Italian media; frequent oral and written reports: for instance, America in Italian media, advertising, immigration, youth culture.
-Students produce a newspaper or newscast at the end of the quarter.
-Required bridge course in the major/minor sequence.
+ITALIAN 201-0 Italian Through Media (1 Unit) Topical Issues from Italian media; frequent oral and written reports: for instance, America in Italian media, advertising, immigration, youth culture.
+Focus on advanced Italian grammar.
+Bridge course.
 Prerequisite: ITALIAN 102-3 or ITALIAN 133-3 / ITALIAN 134-3 or equivalent.

-ITALIAN 205-0 Voyage Through Italy (1 Unit) An exploration of Italy’s transnational history and identity.
+ITALIAN 205-0 Voyage Through Italy (1 Unit) An exploration of Italy’s transnational history and identity with a focus on advanced grammar.
 Addresses questions of internal and external migration, linguistic plurality, territory and ecology.
+Bridge course in the major/minor sequence.
 Prerequisite: ITALIAN 102-3 or ITALIAN 133-3 / ITALIAN 134-3 or equivalent proficiency.

 ITALIAN 206-0 Business Italian (1 Unit) Introduction to the business and economic environment in Italy.
 Study of business practice and development of linguistic skills necessary for professional communication.